fragcolor-xyz/shards-examples/tutorials/glod-game/steps/step-6.md

       (Pause .spikeball-animation-speed))
     ```

-    > Thirdly - Create an animation defloop that uses the variables we have just created.
-This defloop should add 1 to our index every loop.
-It should also have a conditional statement that ensures that our index does not go above the `index-max`.
-Lastly the loop should loop every x seconds.
-X being the Animation Speed.
+As with all loops, remember to `Step` it in `main-wire`.

     ```{.clojure .annotate linenums="1"}
     (Step spiked-canonball-animation) ;; (1)

     ```

-    1. As with all defloops, remember to `Step` it in your main wire
+Remember to update our spiked cannonball's `UI.Area` to display the correct image in the image array, as specified by `.spikeball-index`.

     ```{.clojure .annotate linenums="1"}
     ;; ------------ Character Run Logic ----------------